 With such a varied job, the characteristics of a firefighter have to be those of courage; physical and mental strength; the capacity for rapid, intense and sustained effort, and an unquestioning acceptance of orders at emergencies, combined with the ability to use initiative when alone.
 A firefighter also needs to be compassionate and above all, display a positive and professional attitude at all times.

 Want to join as a Firefighter?
-Here is some guidance on getting fit and maintaining your fitness levels.
+Guidance on getting fit and maintaining your fitness levels is available.

 The 42 hour week, four group duty system operates at all shift duty stations.
 The day shift will be from 0800 hours until 1800 hours and the night shift from 1800 hours until 0800 hours in accordance with a rota of two days/two nights/four days off duty.